 Now, Oklo is not one of the “hot stocks” on TV, so most people missed the move entirely.

+But a few people who studied the earnings calendar…

+What they often do is get in position before the announcements and immediately sell.

-But a few people who studied the earnings calendar… maybe they would have spotted this opportunity for a nice 68% win in a couple weeks…
+So maybe they would have spotted this opportunity for a nice 68% win in a couple weeks…